Getting support from your family and friends when you’re trying to make healthy lifestyle changes is not always easy.

 I hope these tips will help you recognize that while we can’t change others, we can (and should) seek out the support we need to better our lives and improve our health.

-This is one of the reasons why I created The Balanced Life Sisterhood and if you are looking for support as you make health and fitness changes in 2017, I encourage you to join.
-Once you do you will have thousands of generous, positive, encouraging women cheering you on!
+This is one of the reasons why I created The Balanced Life Sisterhood and if you are looking for support as you make health and fitness changes in the new year, I encourage you to check it out.
+As a member you will instantly have thousands of generous, positive, encouraging women cheering you on!